lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 ## What is Policy Gradient

 Policy gradient is an approach to solve reinforcement learning problems.
-If you haven’t looked into the field of reinforcement learning, please first read the section ["A (Long) Peek into Reinforcement Learning >> Key Concepts"]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#key-concepts) for the problem definition and key concepts.
+If you haven't looked into the field of reinforcement learning, please first read the section ["A (Long) Peek into Reinforcement Learning >> Key Concepts"]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#key-concepts) for the problem definition and key concepts.

 ### Notations